Zeus097/Fitness-Data-Analyzer/README.md

 * Added validating functions with Try/Except for: name, weight, height, duration.

 * Added new feature:
-*     . recipes generator
+*     . recipes generator.
       . it generates 5 recipes using a keyword from the user (dish name etc.).
-      . calculating food nutrition
+      . calculating food nutrition.

-* Change the name and the cover
+* Change the name and the cover.